cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

-# Awesome CryptoPunks  - Modern 24×24 Pixel Crypto Art on the Blockchain
+# Awesome CryptoPunks Bubble (Anno 2021)  - Modern 24×24 Pixel Crypto Art on the Blockchain

 10 000 unique collectible characters with proof of ownership stored on the ethereum blockchain.